ginobilinie/codeBook/README.md

 9. longestSubstring4unrepeatedChars: The logic is easy, but we should notice the detaisl, for example, empty string.
 Also, insert for vector is push_back function instead of vec[i]=val.
 As for the logic, we should better maintain the current the longest substring to the current index (for simplexity and time, we use a map and a unrepeated starting index to this character) and a global max legnth to simulate it.

+10. media4TwoSortedArrays: I linearly combine two sorted arrays into one sorted array.
+But it is O(n) time.
+We need another solution for log(m+n).

 # old
 for fun, forever